New name, new location, same Al's

 Situated on 3.5 acres leased from Essex Construction, who recently purchased the site, the location will be the first among Al's locations to bear the new name Al's Garden & Home.
 The new name is intended to showcase the company's new breadth of products offered in addition to garden staples, including patio furniture, home decor, grills, apparel and more.

-"Our mentality really is that we're a grower and retailer, so we're very strong in plants," says Mark Bigej, Al's chief operating officer and grandson of founder Al Bigej.
+"Our mentality really is that we're a grower and retailer, so we're very strong in plants," said Mark Bigej, Al's chief operating officer and grandson of founder Al Bigej.
 "But what we've learned with (the Sherwood) store is that diversification really helps too... so we see the mix (of goods) at the (Wilsonville) store to be similar."

-"We serve Wilsonville with a couple of our stores, although not to the depth that we'd like to right now," Bigej says.
+"We serve Wilsonville with a couple of our stores, although not to the depth that we'd like to right now," Bigej said.
 "But we'd love to be more of that neighborhood garden center where the people who live there that go to one of our other stores once a year go to the (Wilsonville) store four, five or six times a year."

 But until Bo Oswald of Essex Construction reached out to Al's, the company was unaware that the former Wilsonville Garden Center was no longer in business.

 "He gave me a call one day and said, 'Hey, (we're) buying this place.
-Do you have any interest in leasing it?' and at the time we said that we had always wanted to be in Wilsonville," Bigej says.
+Do you have any interest in leasing it?' and at the time we said that we had always wanted to be in Wilsonville," Bigej said.

-Bigej says that Essex Construction originally considered only leasing part of the property to Al's and using a portion for its own office, but given the scale of the operation that Al's hoped to establish in town, the companies came to a mutual agreement that Al's would lease the entire space.
+Bigej said that Essex Construction originally considered only leasing part of the property to Al's and using a portion for its own office, but given the scale of the operation that Al's hoped to establish in town, the companies came to a mutual agreement that Al's would lease the entire space.
 The leasing agreement includes giving Al's the right to update the old garden center to make it more streamlined.

-"It was a nice building to start with but we're doing some things to modernize it," Bigej says.
+"It was a nice building to start with but we're doing some things to modernize it," Bigej said.
 "It was built about 20 years ago so we're going in and removing some walls, updating the rails and giving it an updated look with a whole new coat of paint."

 Part of this commitment is demonstrated through the selection of the new store manager, Cindy McCoy.
 Although McCoy comes from within the Al's Garden Center company, having worked at all current Al's locations as well as currently serving as the Gresham store manager, McCoy is already a resident of Wilsonville.
-Bigej says that the new location reduces her commute to minutes.
+Bigej said that the new location reduces her commute to minutes.

-With the store mostly complete, Bigej says that he's looking forward to putting down roots in the city by offering the look, feel and quality of Al's that customers are used to while offering exciting new programming.
+With the store mostly complete, Bigej said that he's looking forward to putting down roots in the city by offering the look, feel and quality of Al's that customers are used to while offering exciting new programming.

 "We weren't looking in Wilsonville but we had kept our eye on it, thinking 'It's a great city.
 It's growing.
-It's a great population,'" Bigej says.
+It's a great population,'" Bigej said.
 "So it was always one of those, 'If the right deal comes along,' kind of opportunity things, and that's just what happened."